Scheme guidance - Compensation for household services

 - have appropriate experience

-- have current workers’ compensation and pubic liability insurance coverage.
+- have current workers’ compensation and public liability insurance coverage.

 The amount payable for household services